BriocheMasquee/a-translator/README.md

 Unofficial UI translation tool for **Alchemy VTT**, based on a user-editable dictionary.
 <br>A-Translator allows you to translate Alchemy’s interface locally using your own terms, without modifying the platform or its content.

+> ⚠️ **Status notice**
+> A-Translator itself is **stable and fully functional**.
+> However, the provided dictionaries are **still a work in progress** and will be expanded and refined over time.
+> Expect missing entries and inconsistencies while the dictionaries evolve.

 ## What is A-Translator?

 A-Translator is a **Tampermonkey userscript** that: